 The Silver Pothos has juvenile leaves that are heart-shaped.
 When the plant matures, it is pinnately lobed.
 Although the plant rarely blossoms when grown indoors, insignificant flowers form in the summer, followed by small berries.

 Silver Pothos are native to the rainforests of Asia.
 This variegated plant has long stems that can grow up to 10 feet long with heart-shaped leaves.
 The leaves come in different shades of light and dark green with silver or white patches on them.

-When growing in indoor containers, the Silver Pothos height goes up to 3 feet tall.
 With frequent pruning, Silver Pothos can make excellent potted plants with bushy foliage.
 Alternatively, you can also hang them from baskets.